-D. Transferrable (Graduate and Employability) skills, able to: LO number Learning outcome Learning and Teaching methods Assessment methods D1 Gather, retrieve and synthesise information effectively.
-Core modules throughout the course equip students with training in the The programme provides both examination-based D2 Communicate clearly through a range of media, visually, orally, written in a manner appropriate to their audience. selection and evaluation of appropriate sources.
-Research focussed modules support the and coursework- based assessments of problem solving, numeracy and D3 Demonstrate an ability to use IT effectively, including word-processing, spreadsheets, data analysis software, electronic bibliographic databases and other online resources relevant to psychology. development of IT and communication skills for study design, data interpretation, presentation and reporting skills.
-Practical work and research skills.
-Through the completion of group work and group assessments there is also provision for assessment of the D4 Demonstrate effective team-working skills, being sensitive to environmental and interpersonal aspects. -tutorial work also provides opportunities for students to work together to develop teamwork skills and produce shared outputs.ability to collabor manage commune effective formats-and produce shared outputs.ability to collaborPractical work becomes increasingly self-directed as students' progress through the programme, leading to the independently conducted research project at Level 6.IT skills assessm assessm and feedThe tutorial programme at Levels 4 and 5 also within students, of an independent approach to learning, and provides opportunities for discussion, feedback and reflection on learning.Portolide ascessm academ ability to work collaboratively, manage projects, communicate D5 Take charge of own learning, reflecting and evaluating personal strengths and weaknesses for future learning. effectively in different formats, demonstrate IT skills and team working.
+LO number Learning outcome Learning and Teaching methods Assessment methods D1 Gather, retrieve and synthesise information effectively.
+Core modules throughout the course equip students with training in the selection and evaluation of appropriate sources.
+Research focussed modules support the development of IT and communication skills for study design, data interpretation, presentation and reporting skills.
+Practical work and tutorial work also provides opportunities for students to work together to develop teamwork skills and produce shared outputs.
+The programme provides both examination-based and coursework-based assessments of problem solving, numeracy and research skills.
+Through the completion of group work and group assessments there is also provision for assessment of the ability to work collaboratively, manage projects, communicate effectively in different formats, demonstrate IT skills and team working.
 Where group summative assessments are used, peer evaluations are integrated into assessment marking and feedback.
-Portfolio assessments are also used which in some cases incorporate reflexive learning components associated with personal experience, academic and/or career development.
+Portfolio assessments are D2 Communicate clearly through a range of media, visually, orally, written in a manner appropriate to their audience.
+D3 Demonstrate an ability to use IT effectively, including word-processing, spreadsheets, data analysis software, electronic bibliographic databases and other online resources relevant to psychology.
+D4 Demonstrate effective team-working skills, being sensitive to environmental and interpersonal aspects.
+D5 Take charge of own learning, reflecting and evaluating personal strengths and weaknesses for future learning.
+Practical work becomes increasingly self-directed as students progress through the programme, leading to the independently conducted research project at Level 6.
+The tutorial programme at Levels 4 and 5 also supports the development, within students, of an independent approach to learning, and provides opportunities for discussion, feedback and reflection on learning.
+Other opportunities for reflective learning are provided through seminars and work-based or placement learning opportunities throughout the course, and the completion of directed activities on which students receive feedback. increasingly self-directed as students progress through the programme, leading to the independently conducted also used which in some cases incorporate reflexive learning components associated with personal experience academic and/or career development.